CommitBART: A Large Pre-trained Model for GitHub Commits: Fine-tuning Settings

 For the understanding task of security patch identification, we directly utilize the released dataset from Wu et al.~\cite{wu2022enhancing}, which consists of 26500 training samples, 3301 validation samples and 3294 test samples for evaluation.
 We employ AdamW optimizer to fine-tune \tool with a 5e-5 learning rate and the batch size 32 for 4K steps.
 We set the maximum input sequence length to 512 and the target sequence length to 5, which includes the start token ``[CLS]'', the task prefix ``security patch'', the label ``True'' or ``False'' and the end token ``[EOS]''.

-\subsubsection{Generation Tasks}
+\subsection{Generation Tasks}

-For the generation tasks of commit message generation and updated code snippet generation, we directly utilize the fine-tuning dataset from our benchmark (See Table~\ref{tab:data-statistics}) with train-validation-test with the ratio of 75\%:10\%:15\% for evaluation.
+For the generation task of commit message generation, apart from the dataset used in ATOM~\cite{liu2020atom}, we also utilize the fine-tuning dataset from our benchmark (See Table~\ref{tab:data-statistics}).
+Specifically, we split it into train/validation/testset based on the ``project'' with a ratio of 75\%:10\%:15\% for evaluation.
+For the task of updated code snippet generation, we also use this divided data for evaluation.
 For the task of positive code statements generation, we extract the consecutive modification samples from the constructed fine-tuning dataset for evaluation.
 The statistics of the train, validation and test are shown in Table~\ref{tab:fine-data-statistics}.
 For each task, we utilize AdamW optimizer to fine-tune \tool with a 5e-5 learning rate of batch size 32 for 10K steps.
 Furthermore, we set the early stop based on the validation loss.
 The maximum input sequence length is set to 512 for these tasks, while the target sequence is set to 150 for commit message generation, 512 for updated code snippet generation and 300 for positive code statements generation respectively.

-\subsection{Case Study}
+\section{Case Study}

 In this section, we provide more examples to demonstrate the effectiveness of \tool.